Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 ## Acknowledgements

-Special thanks to my mentor, [Dr. Ralf Gommers](https://github.com/rgommers), who has been extremely helpful and positive everytime I felt lost.
+Special thanks to my mentor, [Ralf Gommers](https://github.com/rgommers), who has been extremely helpful and positive everytime I felt lost.
 Thank you for taking all my questions and doubts repeatedly, and still being so responsive and thorough with your answers.
 I'm grateful to your support and guidance.